Chapter in this post:

 - Listening to music over the net consumes around 1 MB per minute

-If you send a few messages every now and then and check the weather app, you are well supplied with a data volume of 500 MB, but if you want to listen to music and watch videos regularly, you should use an Internet tariff with a larger data volume.
+Who sends a few messages every now and then and the weather App checked, it is well supplied with a data volume of 500 MB, but if you want to listen to music and watch videos regularly, you should use an Internet tariff with a larger data volume.

 What is the so-called data automatic?